Dalas121/Heir_2_The_Throne/README.md

 	- instead of using `name=time over`, trigger this event on `side 1 turn {SCENARIO_TURN_LIMIT} end`, so that we don't waste the player's time when they've already lost
 - please include an achievement in every scenario!
 Could be a difficult challenge, a hint towards some content the player might miss, or anything else.
 - please avoid giving the player non-loyal companions.
 This is partially a style thing, partially to give players fewer "I'll reload if this unit dies" units, and partially to keep the overworld rewards preview simpler
-- when creating AI guards, please use MAIs instead of status=guardian.
-For example, `{ZONE_GUARDIAN 14 14 x,y,radius=11,12,2}`

 //########################################################